 Does dual citizenship affect US citizenship?

 Dual citizenship does not impact US citizenship status, as the United States permits dual citizenship.
+It is also possible to have permanent residency without applying for a second citizenship.

-Whether or not you can acquire citizenship in a foreign country through ancestry depends on the dual citizenship laws of the host country and your ancestral history.
+Whether or not you can acquire citizenship in a different country through ancestry depends on the dual citizenship laws of the host country and your ancestral history.
 Italian citizenship by descent has no generational limits, meaning individuals with Italian ancestry are eligible for dual citizenship, provided their ancestral line remains unbroken.

 - Bahrain